I beg to move,

 Dr Lane has run a trial project—he has projects all over the place, but I suggested that he speak to Taunton Academy, which is in a very disadvantaged part of Taunton.
 The academy has its issues, but it is really turning things around.
 It got in touch with me the other day to say that they took on Dr Lane’s project and it is working absolute miracles in the school.
 I am going back next week to present some prizes to the children, who have made so much progress with their speech and language.
 This is a project to help children once they are in school, so there are good projects, and I would appreciate the Minister’s views about how more of these projects can be harnessed and how we might integrate this very good practice and make the most of it.
 We do not need to reinvent the wheel; we could just engage some more of these projects.

-However, despite there being clear evidence of the huge benefits that improving children’s communication skills can bring, the second Bercow report highlighted that many parents and carers found it difficult to find help for their children.
+However, despite clear evidence of the huge benefits that improving children’s communication skills can bring, the second Bercow report highlighted that many parents and carers found it difficult to find help for their children.
 They were not sure where to go, and I have to admit that I had difficulties trying to find out where one would go in Somerset.
 When those parents and carers did get appointments, waiting times were long and many found the support wanting.

 What needs to be done to tackle the clear communications crisis among our children, and thereby improve social mobility, health inequality and employment for so many people?
 There are some pretty straightforward steps, building on the good foundations that this Government have already put in place and are working on.
 First, there should be clear messages from the start, raising awareness of the real difference that addressing the issue could make.
 Secondly, simple guidance should be provided to parents.
 For example, I am going to put something on my website.
 How about writing to all parents who have just had babies, offering ideas and suggestions?
 I am sure that there are some simple things we could do.